 Families are encouraged to apply for the CoverKids program before children become injured or ill.

-CoverKids provides comprehensive health insurance with an emphasis on preventive health services and includes the following:
+CoverKids provides comprehensive health insurance that provides the following preventive health services:

 - Vaccinations and well-child visits